 Society tells us that we are supposed to naturally know how to have sex.
 The desire to have sex is natural, but the skills to be a great lover or to engage fully in sex aren’t.
 The truth is that people need to learn how to have great sex.
 Social animals (including humans) learn skills through modeling and explicit instruction.

 Since sex is something that is shamed in our culture, talking about it or giving explicit instruction still remains rare.
-Young adults have very few good ways to learn how to have satisfying sex.
-A few will be lucky enough to have a partner teach them.
+People have very few good ways to learn how to have satisfying sex.
+A few will be lucky enough to have a partner that can teach them.

-During talk coaching sessions, a sex coach will ask you about your challenges and goals.
-They will then give you suggestions for improvement, as well as book and video recommendations.
-The other type of sex coaching is experiential sex coaching.
-In experiential sex coaching, your sex coach will teach you how to be a better lover through talking as well as hands-on practices.
+The other type of coaching is experiential sex coaching.
+In this method, your coach will teach you how to be a better lover through talking as well as hands-on practices.
 Experiential practices might include breath, touch, how to emit and share sexual energy, and how to verbally seduce a partner.

 Sometimes sex coaches help clients accept themselves or help them speak to family, friends, or loved ones about who they truly are.
 Talk coaches do not typically have physical contact beyond hugs or handshakes.
 A coach may offer emotional support by placing a hand on their client’s back or arm when needed, but this is usually the extent of touch in a talk coaching session.

 - Identify your sex coaching goals